 Innovative and useful education begins with strong leadership.
 At Kishwaukee, our

-leaders have a strong sense of vision and community pride which translates into strong
+leaders have a wealthy sense of vision and community pride, which translates into

 Board of Trustees

 The Board of Trustees is charged with establishing policy for the financing, governance,

 operation and administration of Kishwaukee College.
 The Board of Trustees is comprised

 of seven elected officials, each elected for a six-year term, and one non-voting student

 trustee who serves a one-year term.
 Trustees legislate by majority rule through the